Casco-Bay-Studios/SpaceVision3000/README.md

 It also has 2 different screensavers after 10 minutes of inactivity, a blackhole moving thru the void, and a starfall that dissolves the current screen.

-The code will check for updates to the images, launches, and exoplanet data
+The code will check for updates to the images, launches, and exoplanet data every 2 hours.
+It will also disconnect from wifi when the screensaver is going to save battery.

 ## Assembly and coding